vinayakula06/TITANIC---Machine-Learning-from-Disaster/README.md

+Thanks for the clarification!
+Here's the corrected short version:

+---

 # Titanic - Machine Learning from Disaster

 This repository contains a machine learning project using the Titanic dataset to predict passenger survival.